-The Stratfor emails discuss an elaborate hoax the group staged to criticize Dow Chemical Co’s handling of the Bhopal chemical disaster in India, according to Andy Bichlbaum, one of The Yes Men.
+The Stratfor emails discuss an elaborate hoax The Yes Men staged to criticize Dow Chemical Co’s handling of the Bhopal chemical disaster in India, according to Andy Bichlbaum, a member of The Yes Men.

 “What is significant is the picture it helps to paint of the way corporations operate,” Bichlbaum told Reuters.
 “They operate with complete disregard for rule of law and human decency.”

 After Stratfor’s computers were hacked at least twice last December, the credit card details of more than 30,000 subscribers to Stratfor publications were posted on the Internet, including those of former U.S. Secretary of State Henry Kissinger and former U.S. Vice President Dan Quayle.